Sanara MedTech Inc. Debt Disclosure

 | Thereafter | ||||

-In connection with the CRG Term Loan, the Company incurred $228,183 and $1,160,740 of debt issuance costs during the years ended December 31, 2025 and 2024, respectively.
-Debt issuance costs are amortized to interest expense in the Consolidated Statements of Operations over the life of the debt to which they pertain.
-Debt issuance costs are included under the line item captioned “Long-term debt” in the Consolidated Balance Sheets.
-Amortization expense related to debt issuance costs was $279,905 and $209,499 for the years ended December 31, 2025 and 2024, respectively.
+In connection with the CRG Term Loan, the Company incurred $1,160,740 in debt issuance costs during the year ended December 31, 2024.
+Debt issuance costs are amortized to “Interest expense” in the Consolidated Statements of Operations over the life of the debt to which they pertain.
+The total unamortized debt issuance costs were $1,007,761 and $56,520 as of December 31, 2024 and December 31, 2023, respectively.
+Debt issuance costs are included in “Long-term debt, net of current portion” in the Consolidated Balance Sheets.
+Amortization expense related to debt issuance costs was $209,499 and $5,138 for the year ended December 31, 2024 and 2023, respectively.
+Amortization for the year ended December 31, 2024 includes the write-off of debt issuance costs of $56,520 related to the termination of Cadence Term Loan.
+The fair value of the Company’s long-term debt approximated its carrying value as December 31, 2024.

 About Debt Disclosures